Digital Photography Tips, Tutorials and Resources

 For example, Thomas Hawk writes about photography tips and tricks.
 He also shares new technology relevant to photography, and the blog has a large following of photographers and aspiring photographers.

 Joe McNally is a famous photographer who shares his creative thoughts about the photography news.
 On his blog, he writes about his adventures and travel photography stories that admire his fans all over the world.

-Don’t think that you have to be well-known or famous in order to create a popular blog.
+A few simple SEO strategies can be all it takes to help you find plenty of new customers online.
+And remember: don’t think that you have to be well-known or famous in order to create a popular blog.
 By sharing your knowledge of photography, your audience will naturally start to think of you as an expert.